rudiniemeijer/t-higrow-esphome/README.md

 The T-HiGrow has a number of sensors, some of which can be extended by conversions or state observations.
 Below, the sensors and possible conversions are discussed.

 ### DHT11 temperature and air humidity sensor
-The DHT11 sensor is factory calibrated and outputs serial data through a single data pin.
+The DHT11 sensor is a combined household-level air temperature and humidity sensor.
+It is factory calibrated and outputs serial data through a single data pin.
 The data pin from the DHT11 is connected to GPIO16 of the ESP32 microcontroller.
 The output given by the data pin is 8 bit humidity integer data + 8 bit the humidity fractional data + 8 bit temperature integer data + 8 bit fractional temperature data + 8 bit parity bit.
 The DHT11 has been specified with an operating current of 0.3 mA and a standby current of 60 µA.
 Its temperature range is 0 °C - 50 °C and its humidity range 20% to 90%, with a ±1 °C and ±1 % accuracy.

 [DHT11 data sheet](https://akizukidenshi.com/download/ds/aosong/DHT11.pdf)

 ### BH1750 illuminance sensor
 The BH1750 sensor measures light and has a I2C interface.
+It provides 16-bit light measurements in lux, specified from 0 to 65K+ lux.
 The SDA pin is connected to GPIO25 and the SCL pin is connected to GPIO26.
+ESPhome uses the Arduino Wire library to communicate with the BH1750 over I2C.
+This library depends on the wire.begin() function to be called in order to power up I2C devices.
+The BH1750 has its own power saving measures and wakes up once called from I2C.
+Experimentation shows that after deep sleep from the ESP32, either the I2C communication in general, or the BH1750 specifically, do not respond reliably.
+That can be corrected by a wire.begin() and some strategically placed waits.

 [BH1750 data sheet](http://www.mouser.com/ds/2/348/bh1750fvi-e-186247.pdf)